Uber says Waymo wants $2.6 billion for one allegedly stolen trade secret

 General Catalyst just hired its first female managing director: Holly Maloney McConnell

-During a tense exchange, Judge William Alsup allowed an Uber lawyer to disclose that Alphabet’s Waymo is seeking $2.6 billion for a single allegedly stolen trade secret.
+During a tense exchange, Judge William Alsup allowed an Uber lawyer to disclose that Alphabet’s Waymo is seeking $2.6 billion for the highest value of a series of stolen trade secrets.
 There are currently nine trade secrets in question that were allegedly compromised by Anthony Levandowski.

 Waymo’s lawyers, who took time to consider whether to attempt to keep the number private, asserted that the number is based on Waymo and Uber documents that were marketed attorneys’ eyes only.
-We don’t currently have an idea of the value Waymo is ascribing to the other eight trade secrets and there isn’t currently any firsthand knowledge of whether these alleged trade secrets were actually used by Uber.
+We only know that Waymo is seeking a maximum of $2.6 billion.
+There isn’t currently any firsthand knowledge of whether these alleged trade secrets were actually used by Uber.

 Judge Alsup has criticized Waymo’s lawyers for failing to trim down their case to accommodate reasonable court schedules.
 Much of today’s conversation focused on whether Waymo should be granted a Motion to Continue that would delay the trial.

-Note: Update: This post was clarified to explain that Waymo is seeking a maximum of $2.6 billion.